tarantool/doc/doc/enterprise/admin.rst

 ===============================================================================

-This guide focuses on Enterprise-specific administration features available on top of the open-source Tarantool version with Tarantool Cartridge framework:
+This guide focuses on Enterprise-specific administration features available on top of Tarantool Community Edition with Tarantool Cartridge framework:

 * :ref:`space explorer <space_explorer>`
 * :ref:`upgrade of environment-independent applications in production <enterprise-production-upgrade>`

-Otherwise, please consult the open-source Tarantool documentation for:
+Otherwise, consult the following documentation for:

 * basic information on
   :doc:`deploying and managing a Tarantool cluster </book/cartridge/cartridge_admin>`